 Use the sliders to set the minimum and maximum percentage that the Regular Expression answer should be submitted by the contributor.

 Example: Being familiar with the data helps in determining the Acceptable Range.
 If no more than 15% of the source data is expected to be 'other' for the question "What type of category best describes this business", create a rule with a Regular Expression of 'other' then move the right-most slider to 15%.

-With these settings, contributors will be removed from a job if they answer 'other' on more than 15% of judgments they submit.
+With these settings, contributors will be removed from a job if they answer 'other' on more than 15% of the judgments they submit.

 To delete a rule, click the trash can button on the right-hand side of each rule.